 Roof drainage is part of roof performance.
-In DFW, hail, wind, tree debris, heavy rain, and long dry stretches can expose weak drainage details quickly.
+Across DFW, hail that commonly runs 1-2 inches, wind gusts that can reach 60-70 mph in a strong storm line, tree debris, heavy rain, and long dry stretches can expose weak drainage details quickly.
 Gutters are not the roof, but they affect how water leaves the roof and how visible problems get documented.
+When we inspect a roof in Frisco, Plano, or McKinney, we look at the gutters and the roof edge together because they fail together far more often than either fails alone.

 This guide is not a repair quote.
 Frame Restoration documents observed roof conditions and prepares written construction scopes.